Sweet Treats to Delight Your Holiday Guests

 Miggy's Bakes has creations that look almost too good to eat.
 Indulge in edible cookie dough with their Christmas cookie cups, available in chocolate peppermint, hot chocolate, chocolate chip, and sugar cookie snowflake cups.
 They have a large selection of homemade cookies in a variety of flavors and delectable dessert bars.

 If you’re looking for something to wow your guests, their Christmas tree cake is a visual standout that can be customized to match the colors of your own tree.
-The vintage Christmas cake is another favorite, featuring chocolate cake with chocolate ganache, raspberry filling, and vanilla buttercream.
+The vintage Christmas cake is another favorite, featuring funfetti cake with vanilla buttercream.
 Pre-order by Dec.
 21 for pick-up on Dec.
 23 or 24.

 National Mustard Museum